Marriage and Family Counseling M.Div. Specialization

 A minimum of 2.75 GPA on a 4.0 scale, or its equivalent.

-Beginning candidates must attend the graduate orientation at the beginning of their first semester, complete the Contact Form, the NOBTS Entrance Exam, ACE Survey, and Trauma Symptoms Index.
+Beginning candidates must attend the graduate counseling orientation at the beginning of their first semester(in-person or videoconferencing), complete the Contact Form, the NOBTS Counseling Entrance Exam, ACE Survey, and Trauma Symptoms Index.
 These are not barriers to entrance, but rather facilitate more effective training opportunities for each student.

-The student may take a maximum of four of the six core courses (twelve hours) in any of the Counseling degree programs (course work listed as COUN) at NOBTS on a conditional basis.
+The student may take the six Counseling core courses (twelve hours) at NOBTS on a conditional basis.
 Conditional admission does not guarantee admission into any of the Counseling programs.
-Students taking less than four of the core courses in the counseling program their first semester may complete any of the remaining core courses the second semester, and take additional hours in the Master of Divinity Core section of the program to fill their semester schedule as needed.
+Students may complete any remaining Counseling core courses the second semester, and take additional hours in the Master of Divinity Core section of the program to fill their semester schedule as needed.

 Phase Two (Full Entrance):

-Completion of Academic and Clinical Requirements for Full Entrance in Graduate Counseling Programs
+Completion of Academic and Clinical Requirements for Phase Two Entrance in Graduate Counseling Programs

-(This Phase completed through an application process in the Counseling Department.)
+(Admission to Phase Two is completed through an application process in the Counseling Department.)

 In order to be accepted into a Graduate Counseling Program, candidates must meet the following criteria:

-Complete four of the six core courses, with no grade lower than a “B.” Candidates cannot take additional Non-Core COUN courses until they have been accepted into the graduate counseling program.
+Complete the six core courses, with no grade lower than a “B.” Candidates cannot take additional Non-Core COUN courses until they have been accepted into the graduate counseling program.

 COUN6303, Ethical, Legal, and Professional Issues in Counseling (offered every semester)